rov-24-25/rov/README.md

 Now, we can disconnect from the Rasp, then reconnect to it using SSH!

     PS C:\Users\johndoe> ssh -i .\.ssh\rov_key pi@raspberrypi.local

+No more need to type the password everytime!

 Not that the command to copy a file over SSH, `scp`, can also be run the same way: